 - 2 tsp sun-dried tomato oil from jar

-- Preheat oven to 400 degrees and line a baking sheet with aluminum foil
+- Preheat oven to 400 degrees F and line a baking sheet with aluminum foil.

-- Spread ricotta mix on flat bread and add meatballs.
+- Spread ricotta mixture on flat bread and add meatballs.
 Garnish with onions, parsley, and more sun-dried tomatoes.